Movorg/java-online-epam/README.md

 # java-online-epam
-Solutions from the course "Introduction to Java Online" (EPAM)
+**Solutions from the course "Introduction to Java Online" (EPAM)**
++ Basics of software code development

++ Algorithmization

++ Strings and basics of text processing